pressmind/web-core-skeleton-basic/quickstart/config.md

 * scheduled_tasks

 ## Can the config be used for multiple stages?
-Yes, based on environemt vars (development, testing, production) it's possible to overwrite defined properties.
+Yes, based on environemt vars (development, testing, production) it is possible to overwrite defined properties.

 ## Properties